Is there a risk of hantavirus in Florida? Here are the rodents associated with the virus

 On board were approximately 90 passengers and 60 crew members from 23 countries, including 17 Americans, who will be evacuated to Offutt Air Force Base in Omaha, Nebraska, and transferred to the National Quarantine Center at the University of Nebraska.

-Five states - Georgia, Texas, Virginia, Arizona, and California - are monitoring passengers who disembarked earlier before the first diagnoses for a period of 42 days, the maximum incubation period of the Andes virus.
+Five states - Georgia, Texas, Virginia, Arizona, and California - are monitoring passengers who disembarked earlier before the first diagnoses for 42 days, the maximum incubation period of the Andes virus.

-The ship will arrive this Sunday in Tenerife, in the Canary Islands, without docking, to evacuate passengers in small boats.
+The ship will arrive this Sunday in Tenerife, in the Canary Islands, without docking, to evacuate the passengers by boat.

-The Andes strain is the only variant of hantavirus with limited capacity for person-to-person transmission, which explains the spread within the cruise ship.
+The Andes strain is the only variant of hantavirus with limited ability for person-to-person transmission, which explains the spread within the cruise ship.

-International health authorities have ruled out the possibility of the outbreak evolving into an epidemic.
+International health authorities have ruled out the possibility of the outbreak leading to an epidemic.

-The WHO was clear on this matter: «This is not coronavirus; it is a very different virus.
-This is not the same situation we were in six years ago».
+The WHO was very clear about this: “This is not coronavirus; it is a very different virus.
+This is not the same situation we were in six years ago.”

-For those residing in Florida, authorities recommend not handling rodents, ventilating closed spaces before cleaning them, using gloves and a mask with a HEPA filter, and contacting professionals for pest control if rat activity is detected in the home.
+For those residing in Florida, authorities recommend not handling rodents, ventilating closed spaces before cleaning them, using gloves and a HEPA filter mask, and contacting professionals for pest control if rat activity is detected in the home.

 Filed under: